 NHLBI-supported research has led to many advances in medical knowledge and care.
-For example, this research has helped look for better ways to treat heart problems using methods such as coronary angioplasty.
+For example, this research has helped look for better ways to treat heart problems using methods such as percutaneous coronary intervention (PCI).

-The NHLBI continues to support research on coronary angioplasty.
+The NHLBI supports research on PCI.
 For example, NHLBI-sponsored research includes studies that: